kazurayam/VisualInspectionTutorial/docs/index.md

 ### Order of key-value pairs in Metadata

-In the pair of curly braces (`{` .. `}`), the key-value pairs are arranged by the "key", sorted by the ascending order as string.
+the key-value pairs in the pair of curly braces (`{` .. `}`) are arranged by the "key".
+Unless explicitly specified, the "keys" are sorted by the ascending order as string.
 Therefore, in the above example, the key `URL.fragment` comes first, the key "URL.protocol" comes last.

 ### key:value pairs explicitly specified

 Also the line (13) explicitly created 2 pairs of key:value, that is `"step": "01"` and `"label":"red apple"`.

 You can create key:value pairs as many as you want.
 Both of key and value must be the type String.
+No number, no boolean values are allowed.
 The key can be any string, the value can be any string as well.
 You can use any characters including `/` (forward slash), `\` (back slash), `:` (colon).
 You can use non-ASCII characters.
 For example: you can create a key-value pair `"番号": "123/456 xyz"`.
 The Character escaping rule of JSON applies here: a double quote character `"` will be escaped to `\"`; a back-slash character `\` will be escaped to be `\\`.

 Metadata is stored in the `index` file, which is apart from the material file itself.
 The byte array of the image downloaded from a URL is not altered at all.
 The image is saved into the `objects` directory as is.
 And then, you can associate a flexible set of Metadata to each individual materials.
 What sort of Metadata to associate? --- it is completely up to you.

-Metadata plays an important role later when you start compiling advanced reports "ChronosDiff" and "TwinsDiff".
+Metadata plays an important role later when you start compiling advanced reports "Chronos Diff" and "Twins Diff".

-### Retrieving information of a material
+### Retrieving information of a Material

 The line (14) prints the summarized information of the material: the ID, the FileType, and the Metadata.

-Also you can get various information out of the `material` variable.
+You can also get various information out of the `material` variable.
 For example, the line (15) retrieves the value of `"URL.host"` out of the material object, compares it with the expected staring value.

             assertEquals("kazurayam.github.io",
                     material.getMetadata().get("URL.host"));        // (15)

-Please check the [Javadoc of Material](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/filesystem/Material.html) for what sort of accessor methods are implemented.
+Please check the [Javadoc of Material](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/Material.html) for what sort of accessor methods are implemented.

 ## 3rd example: writing multiple images